 - A rider & trainer with intermediate or better skills in the saddle and solid abilities to maintain boundaries

-Sews is available for an adoption fee of TBD the perfect, knowledgable home.
+Sews is available for an adoption fee of $5000 to the perfect, knowledgable home.
+Adopters will be asked to fill out an application before proceeding with transfer of ownership.

 Major Spin is probably the only true rescue in the barn.
 I don’t use that word lightly.
 He’s a huge, kind, Klingon-headed goober who needs a lower level job with a knowledgable rider.